 Report Your Intent

-- Demographic information (name, student admin number, permanent address, UConn e-mail address, NetID, major(s))
+- Student information (name, student admin number, UConn e-mail address, NetID, major(s))

-- The name of at least one faculty member with whom you have discussed your proposal
+- The name of the faculty member with whom you have discussed your proposal

 After You Report Intent to Apply